NVIDIA/DALI/docs/examples/use_cases/paddle/resnet50/paddle-resnet50.rst

 This model uses the following data augmentation:

-* For training:
+- For training:

-  * Normalization
+    - Normalization
-  * Random resized crop to 224x224
+    - Random resized crop to 224x224

-    * Scale from 8% to 100%
+        - Scale from 8% to 100%
-    * Aspect ratio from 3/4 to 4/3
+        - Aspect ratio from 3/4 to 4/3

-  * Random horizontal flip
+    - Random horizontal flip

-* For inference:
+- For inference:

-  * Normalization
+    - Normalization
-  * Scale to 256x256
+    - Scale to 256x256
-  * Center crop to 224x224
+    - Center crop to 224x224

 Usage
 -----

 Install the necessary packages from requirements.txt before use.

+The startup script is :fileref:`docs/examples/use_cases/paddle/resnet50/train.py`.

 .. code-block:: bash